marco-sca/CRTCalibrationAnalysis/README.md

 ## 2.1 The calibration analysis
 Goal of the analysis is to estimate the pedestal and gain values of each Top CRT channel.
 Those can be obtained by fitting the integrated ADC charge spectrum of each channel, exploiting the feature that at each trigger the FEB stores the ADC value of each of the 32 channels.

 Before running the code, there is a decoding stage, where the raw data from each FEB are selected and converted into a readable format (decoding).
-The most relevant information of the CRT data product\footnote{\url{https://github.com/SBNSoftware/sbnobj/blob/develop/sbnobj/ICARUS/CRT/CRTData.hh}} that are used in the analysis are:
+The most relevant information of the [CRT data product](https://github.com/SBNSoftware/sbnobj/blob/develop/sbnobj/ICARUS/CRT/CRTData.hh) that are used in the analysis are:
 - the Front End Board MAC5 address (whose variable name is \textit{fMac5}), as mapped in [Figure 8](#fig8);
 - the ADC values of all 32 FEB channels (\textit{fAdc[32]});
 - the flag (\textit{fFlags}), that represents the CRT hit status.